jonashoechst/myspace-dl-cli/README.markdown

 2. run the file: ```./myspace-dl-cli.sh artistname```

 ## Changelog
-*
+* 07/07/2013:work with the new MySpace

 ## Known issues
-* some artists use different setup
+* (maybe) some artists use different setup

-#### Dec 15 2011
-* Currently NOT working, MySpace changed their setup completely, rtmpdump now requires much more options, I'm working on it...

 ## License
  ----------------------------------------------------------------------------